On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Main result

 \subsection{Asymptotic Regularity of the Krasnosel'ski\u{\i}--Mann Iteration in Complete $CAT(0)$ Spaces}

 We begin this subsection by stating our main result through the following theorem.

-\begin{theorem}[\emph{\textbf{Rate of asymptotic regularity of the KM iteration in $CAT(0)$ spaces}}] Let $(X,d)$ be a complete $CAT(0)$ space, and let $K \subset X$ be nonempty, closed, convex, and bounded.
+\begin{theorem} Let $(X,d)$ be a complete $CAT(0)$ space, and let $K \subset X$ be nonempty, closed, convex, and bounded.
 Suppose that $T:K \to K$ is nonexpansive.
-Then, for the Krasnosel'ski\u{\i}--Mann iteration \eqref{eq:KM-Geodesic} generated by a sequence $\{\lambda_n\} \subset (0,1)$, the following inequality holds:
+Then, for the Krasnosel'ski\u{\i}--Mann iteration \eqref{eq:KM-Geodesic} generated by a sequence $\{\lambda_n\} \subset (0,1)$, the following inequality holds

 \end{theorem}

 The proof of Theorem~\ref{thm:KM-rate} is based on a sequence of auxiliary lemmas that extend the argument of Cominetti~\cite{cominetti2014} to the nonlinear metric setting.
 From this point on, we assume that $(X,d)$ and $T$ satisfy the hypotheses of Theorem~\ref{thm:KM-rate}, and that $\mathrm{diam}(K) = 1$.